Will Essential Home be more than another dumb smart home hub?

 Rubin will hopefully shed some light on what precisely those words mean in that order when he takes the stage at the Code conference this evening, but the keys to how the company’s OS and how its Echo competitor aim to one-up the incumbent competition appear to be two-fold.
 First, embrace open-source.
 Second, develop an assistant capable of learning as it grows.

 Open sourcing was a cornerstone of Rubin’s play with Android, and the company appears to be even more committed here, thanks to the (for now) absence of interference from a corporate overlord like Google.
-Both Amazon and Google have embraced developers since launching their own smart hub plays, but Essential seems to be hoping that offering that sort of openness from the outset will make it that much more appealing to smart home companies – similar to what Samsung has promised but (not yet delivered) with Bixby.
+Both Amazon and Google have embraced developers since launching their own smart hub plays, but Essential seems to be hoping that offering that sort of openness from the outset will make it that much more appealing to smart home companies – similar to what Samsung has promised (but not yet delivered) with Bixby.
 By all accounts, Bixby is still very much a work in progress.

 Ambient promises another still unfulfilled Bixby promise: contextual learning.
 Again, how this will play out over time has yet to be seen.
 It’s a feature practically everyone in the space is promising, but has yet to fully deliver on, a smart assistant that learns and is able to tailor itself to a user’s habits.